-In the Norwegian shrimp survey (Aschan and Sunnanå 1997) the Campelen trawl has been rigged with some extra floats (45 along the ground rope and 18 along the under belly and trunk, all with 20mm diameter) to reduce problems on very soft bottom.
+In the Norwegian shrimp survey (Aschan and Sunnanå 1997) the Campelen trawl has been rigged with some extra floats (45 along the ground rope and 18 along the under belly and trunk, all with 20 mm diameter) to reduce problems on very soft bottom.
 This rigging has been referred to as "Tromsø rigging".
-When the shrimp survey was terminated 2004 and later merged with the Ecosystem survey in 2005, improved shrimp data were also requested from the winter survey, and the "Tromsø rigging" was used in parts of the shrimp areas in 2004 (11 stations) and 2005 (9 stations).
-Since 2006 the "Tromsø rigging" has been used for nearly all bottom trawl stations taken by Norwegian vessels in the winter survey.
+When the shrimp survey was terminated in 2004 and later merged with the Ecosystem survey in 2005, shrimp data were also requested from the winter survey.
+"Tromsø rigging" was used in parts of the shrimp areas in 2004 (11 stations) and 2005 (9 stations), while in 2006-2014 "Tromsø rigging" was used for nearly all bottom trawl stations taken by Norwegian vessels in the winter survey.
+In 2015 "Tromsø rigging" was not applied due to less problems on soft bottom with the lighter Thyborøn trawl doors (see below) and indications of reduced bottom contact with this rigging.

 Vaco doors (6 m2, 1500kg), were previously standard trawl doors on board the Norwegian research vessels.
 On the Russian vessels and hired vessels V-type doors (ca 7 m2) have been used.
-In 2004, R/V "Johan Hjort" changed to a V-type door (Steinshamn W-9, $7.1m^2$, 2050 kg), the same type as used on the Russian research vessels.
-In 2010 the V-doors were replaced by 125" Thyborøn trawl doors.
+In 2004, R/V "Johan Hjort" changed to a V-type door (Steinshamn W-9, 7.1m2, 2050 kg), the same type as used on the Russian research vessels.
+In 2010 the V-doors were replaced by 125" Thyborøn trawl doors (7.4m2, 1720 kg).
 R/V "Helmer Hanssen" has used Thyborøn trawl doors since the 2008 survey.
 In order to achieve constant sampling width of a trawl haul independent of e.g. depth and wire length, a 10-14 m rope "locks" the distance between the trawl wires 80-150 m in front of the trawl doors on the Norwegian vessels.
 This is called "strapping".
 The distance between the trawl doors is then in most hauls restricted to the range 48-52 m regardless of depth (Engås and Ona 1993, Engås 1995).
 Strapping was first attempted in the 1993 survey on board one vessel, in 1994 it was used on every third haul and in 1995-1997 on every second haul on all vessels.
 Since 1998 it has been used on all hauls when weather conditions permitted.
 Strapping is not applied on the Russians vessels, but the normal distance between the doors is about 50 m (D. Prozorkevich, pers. comm.).

-Standard tow duration is now 15 minutes (until 1985 the tow duration was 60 min. and from 1986 to 2010 30 min).
+Standard tow duration is now 15 minutes (until 1985 the tow duration was 60 min. and from 1986 to 2010 30 min.).
 Trawl performance is constantly monitored by Scanmar trawl sensors, i.e., distance between the doors, vertical opening of the trawl and bottom contact control.
 In 2005-2008 sensors monitoring the roll and pitch angle of the doors were used due to problems with the Steinshamn W-9 doors.
 The data is logged on files, but have so far not been used for further evaluation of the quality of the trawl hauls.